Question: What Are the Components of GDP?

-Goods contributed $3.886 trillion in 2013, one-fourth of total GDP.
+Goods contributed $3.706 trillion in 2013, almost 1/4 of total GDP.
 Goods are further sub-divided into two even smaller components.
 The first is durable goods, such as autos and furniture.
-This is the smallest sub-component, at only $1.263 trillion.
+This is the smallest sub-component, at only $1.358 trillion.
 The second is non-durable goods, such as food, clothing and fuel.
-This contributes $2.623 trillion.
-People are more likely to complain about the high price of goods, especially gasoline and groceries.
+This contributed $2.366 trillion.

 Services are a much larger sub-component of personal consumption expenditures.
-In 2013, $7.616 trillion in services was produced, a whopping 48% of GDP.
+In 2013, $7.125 trillion in services was produced, nearly half (44.7%) of GDP.
 This is much larger than in the 1960s, when services contributed less than 30% to the economy.
 A large driver of this growth has been the dramatic increase of the financial services and health care industries.
 Most of these services are consumed here at home, as they are difficult to export.

 Why does personal consumption make up such a large part of the U.S. economy?
 America is fortunate to have a large domestic population within an easily accessible geographic location.
 It's almost like a huge test market for new products.
 That advantage means that U.S. businesses have become very good at knowing what consumers want.

-An important indicator within business investment is commercial real estate.
+A small but important part of non-residential investment is commercial real estate construction.
 The BEA only counts the new construction that adds to total commercial inventory.
 Resales aren't included, since these structures were counted as contributing to the GDP in the year they were built.
 Commercial real estate's contribution to GDP went from a high of $586.3 billion in 2008 to its low of $376.3 billion in 2010.
 This represents a decline from 4.1% to 2.6% of GDP.
-In 2013, it rebounded a bit to $456.4 billion or 3% of GDP.
+In 2013, it rebounded a bit to $436 billion or 2.7% of GDP.

 You might wonder why so much commercial real estate was still being built during the recession.
 That's because the commercial real estate pipeline can take years from initiation, getting financing and zoning approvals, to final construction.
 Once a building gets into the pipeline, it will be completed, even if tenants can't be found or pull out, and the building is left vacant.